pyueh-osi/Edgecmd-Docs/V1.0/Configure Edge Data Store components_1-0.md

 ---
-uid: ConfigureEdgeDataStoreComponents1-0
+uid: ConfigureEdgeDataStoreComponent1-0
 ---

-# Configure Edge Data Store components
+# Configure Edge Data Store component

 Use the EdgeCmd utility to add, configure, and delete Edge Data Store components.